cheatham1/GetStartedBook/analyses.md

 * **lepton-antilepton pairs** (10%).
 The three lepton-pair types are equally probable, [electron](https://en.wikipedia.org/wiki/Electron)-positron, [muon](https://en.wikipedia.org/wiki/Muon)-antimuon, and [tau](https://en.wikipedia.org/wiki/Tau_(particle)-antitau pairs.

-In Histogram Analyser the latter decay mode will be seen in the electron-electron (ee) and muon-muon (mm) channel.
-Electrons and muons are much easier to isolate and measure than taus.
+In Histogram Analyser the third decay mode will be shown in the electron-electron (ee) and muon-muon (mm) channel.
+Electrons and muons are much easier to measure than $$\tau$$-leptons.

 <img src="./EventDisplays/atlas2010_ZmumuMet-candidate_run167776_evt129360643.jpg" width="400" />

-Event display: Candidate event with a Z boson decaying to muon pairs, recoiling against missing transverse energy (MET).
+Event display: Candidate event with a $$Z$$ boson decaying to a muon pair, recoiling against missing transverse energy (MET).
 The muon candidates have transverse momenta of 50 and 126 GeV.
 The invariant mass of the two muons attributed to the Z candidate is 94 GeV; the MET is measured to be 161 GeV.